This section describes how to use Log2Metrics in Apica Ascent.

-You can create new metrics from a log line in either the Logs page or the Search page of your LOGIQ UI.
+You can create new metrics from a log line in either the Logs page or the Search page of your Apica Ascent UI.
 To create a new metric, click the three dots on a log line that you want to create a metric for.
 Doing so opens the options menu, as shown in the following image.
-From the options menu, click create metric.
+From the options menu, click create log2metric.

-You will now see the Log2Metric modal on the LOGIQ UI.
+You will now see the Log2Metric modal on the Apica Ascent UI.
 To configure your new metric, fill out the fields in the Log2Metric modal appropriately.

 The following table describes each of the fields in the Log2Metric modal.

-You can also click Add more parameters to add more parameters to filter your logs by, as shown in the following image.
+You can add more parameters to filter your logs by clicking on +Add more parameters, as shown in the following image.

 The configuration depicted in the image above creates a Log2Metric named